henridb/medium-articles/contextuality/main.md

 # Contextuality in quantum computing

-Quantum Mechanics is know as a counterintuitive field, where things seen as impossible in our day-to-day life are perfectly normal.
-The two examples commonly given when mentioning this counter intuitive aspect of quantum mechanics is mentioned are the superposition (the fact that Schrödinger’s cat is both dead and alive as long as its box isn’t opened \[Sch35\]) and entanglement (the fact that two particles can be in a state where acting on one of them would seemingly immediately have an effect of the other, such as measuring one of the qubits of the Bell state \[EPR35\]).
+Quantum Mechanics is known as a counterintuitive field, where things seen as impossible in our day-to-day life are perfectly normal.
+The two examples commonly given when mentioning this counter intuitive aspect of quantum mechanics are the superposition (the fact that Schrödinger’s cat is both dead and alive as long as its box isn’t opened \[Sch35\]) and entanglement(the fact that two particles can be in a state where acting on one of them would seemingly immediately have an effect of the other, such as measuring one of the qubits of the Bell state \[EPR35\]).
 Other properties, such as the destructive nature of the quantum measure (also related to Schrödinger’s cat thought experiment), can be mentioned, but today, I will present you a property that is less popular, but as disconcerting the first time you cross its path: the *contextuality*!